Sachini-Dissanayaka/Sachini-Dissanayaka/README.md

 ### Hi, I'm Sachini 👋

-I am a Final Year Undergraduate at Department of Computer Science and Engineering, University of Moratuwa, Sri Lanka.
+I am a graduate from the Department of Computer Science and Engineering, University of Moratuwa, Sri Lanka.
 I'm a passionate programmer and a problem solver.
 I like building things and seeing people enjoy them.
 I'm interested in machine learning, full-stack development, and mobile development.

 <!--
 **Sachini-Dissanayaka/Sachini-Dissanayaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.